 Glen Ellyn Independence Day festivities begin with a parade at noon, carnival games from 1–4pm and fireworks at dusk.
 The fest also includes live music, concessions and face painting.
 Lake Ellyn Park (645 Lenox Rd, Glen Ellyn).
 July 4 at dusk.
 Free.

-Highland Park A children’s bike and pet parade are part of the main Independence Day procession of floats, marching bands and novelty groups.
-The fest has carnival rides, a petting zoo and pony rides, followed by a battle of the bands at 6pm in Wolter’s Field where a fireworks display concludes the evening.
+Highland Park A children’s bike and pet parade are part of the main Independence Day procession of floats and marching bands at 9:30am.
+Highland Park's Fourth Fest begins at 11pm, featuring carnival rides, a petting zoo and pony rides.
+A battle of the bands at 5pm in Wolter’s Field leads into the evening's fireworks display.
 Wolter’s Field (1080 Park Ave, Highland Park) July 4 at dusk.
 Free.

-Naperville Ribfest FireworksThe 25-minute display is part of Naperville’s Ribfest, celebrating finger-lickin’ fare from around the country.
+Naperville Ribfest Fireworks This explosive display is part of Naperville’s Ribfest, which celebrates finger-lickin’ fare from around the country.
 Knoch Park (700 S West St, Naperville).
 July 4, 9:30pm, $15.
 After 7:30pm free.